Antonio-Prado/Internet-connection-SLA-RTD-and-PL-check/README.md

 This code sends ICMP and ICMPv6 packets to RIPE anchors placed in Italy at MIX (Milan Internet Exchange point) and at Namex (Rome Internet Exchange point).
+It is possibile to edit the suggested hosts or add more hosts.

 It measures Round trip delay and Packet Loss values in order to meet some SLA policies, for example, as we recommend: